kubernetes/enhancements/keps/sig-apps/3140-TimeZone-support-in-CronJob/README.md

 ### CronJob controller

 CronJob controller will use non-nil, non-empty value from `TimeZone` field when parsing the schedule and during scheduling the next run time.
-Additionally the time zone will be reflected in the `.status.lastSuccessfulTime` and `.status.lastScheduleTime`.
+Additionally, the time zone will be reflected in the `.status.lastSuccessfulTime` and `.status.lastScheduleTime`.
 In all other cases the controller will maintain the current behavior.